acep-uaf/nna-pm25-etsh-subsidy-reports/README.md

     ├── participant-info.csv
     └── sensor-url.txt
 ```
 With those two files, the script follows the following execution path to generate billing cycle subsidy calculations, purchase request form autofilling and appendix creation, and run a LaTeX subprocess to generate individualized reports for sending to participants.
+I strongly recommend building a virtual envrionment based on the package requriments in `requirements.txt` (e.g., `$ (venv) pip install -r requirements.txt`)

 ![program diagram](diagram.png)